 Week 13: The “G” revision of the Prologue to the Legend of Good Women; the Prologue to The Treatise on the Astrolabe; Chaucer as author in some shorter poems.
 Chaucer’s self-presentation as author after the Tales.

-Requirements: a presentation, to be revised and submitted in writing; a term paper of about 5000 words; posting to a class email server in most weeks; participation in class discussions.
+Requirements: a presentation, to be revised and submitted in writing; a term paper of about 5000 words; posting commentary and questions to Canvas in most weeks; participation in class discussions.

 Texts: The Norton Chaucer, gen. ed David Lawton, to be published in spring 2019, will again make practical the teaching of a course that reads across Chaucer’s entire canon.